dmbarbour/wikilon/docs/AwelonLang.md

 ## Evaluation

 Evaluation of an Awelon program results in an equivalent Awelon program, hopefully one from which it is easier to extract information or efficiently perform further evaluations.
-Awelon's primary evaluation mode proceeds by pure, local rewriting.
+Awelon's primary evaluation mode proceeds by local rewriting.
 The four primitives rewrite by simple pattern matching:

             [B][A]a => A[B]         (apply)
             [B][A]b => [[B]A]       (bind)
                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

-Additionally, we'll perform two simplifications:

-           [A]a[B]a => [A B]a       (apply composes)
-             [A]a d => d A          (tail call optimization)

 Words rewrite to their evaluated definitions.
 However, words do not rewrite unless doing so leads a result other than a trivial inlining of the word's evaluated definition.
 This constraint is called lazy linking, and it supports various performance and aesthetic goals.
 An undefined word represents an unknown and does not evaluate further.